phaustin/quantecon-example/book/docs/python_essentials.md

 We have covered a lot of material quite quickly, with a focus on examples.

-Now let\'s cover some core features of Python in a more systematic way.
+Now let's cover some core features of Python in a more systematic way.

 This approach is less exciting but helps clear up some details.